Translation and Localization Resources | SimulTrans

 • Forms

-Other content, such as content in HubDB, Global content (including menus, headers, footers, etc.)and CTA, need to be exported manually.
+Other content, such as content in HubDB and CTA, needs to be exported manually.

 HubSpot>Content> HubDB>Edit>Actions>Export

-Pro tip: If you webpage has a Form, you need to list the form name as a separate item for translation.
+If your webpage has a Form, you need to list the form name as a separate item for translation.

 Step 3.
 Confirm Language Settings